kenburke/synapseModel/README.md

 _runModel                   -- run the model for a given param set (def = self.params), return simulation_run object (def text_display=False can turn on to see progress in terminal)
 ```

+## interactive

+This project comes with an interactive Jupyter notebook in ``synapseModel.ipynb`` to explore the advanced applications.

 ## testing

 Testing is as simple as running